 Oh, Mahomes, the 2019 Pro Bowl MVP, is also pretty good at golf, too.

-So no matter how good you are at any sport, especially as a basketball player, there’s a good chance Patrick Mahomes will school you.
+However, no matter how good you are at any sport, especially as a basketball player, just know there’s a good chance Patrick Mahomes would school you.